 Who we are.

 The Hope Medical Clinic, in partnership with the community, provides free, quality, accessible healthcare for the working uninsured and medically underserved residents of Okaloosa and Walton counties.
 We do this in a respectful environment in which patients, health care professionals, students, and community members learn from one another.
 We believe that health is more than the absence of disease, and can be achieved by addressing the physical, mental, spiritual, and emotional needs of our patients.
 We strive to provide these resources as needed.

 Healthcare can be complex and expensive even for those with insurance.
 For those without insurance it can mean the difference between living healthy and productive lives and suffering from, or even dying of, highly treatable conditions.
 Hope Medical Clinic, began in 2009 with the goal of providing free, quality, accessible healthcare to the working uninsured and medically underserved residents of Okaloosa and Walton counties.
 Here's how we do it.

-1. The HMC Program: HMC provides a primary care home to working uninsured residents of Okaloosa and Walton counties.
+1. The HMC Program: HMC provides a primary care home to working uninsured residents of Okaloosa and Walton counties through our two clinic locations.
 The Hope Medical Clinic is not a walk-in clinic.
 We have a program that patients can be admitted into if they qualify.
 If admitted, patients are scheduled with the provider(s) we feel best matches their need(s).
 Our days are scheduled, our patients are known, and our providers and volunteers are much appreciated.

 2. Volunteer Providers: Doctors, physician assistants, nurse practitioners, and licensed mental health counselors donate their time as their schedules allow.
 Providers customize their patient load as they see fit, as well as the frequency and length of their shifts.
 In addition to Sovereign Immunity protections provided by the state, providers are also protected legally through the Volunteer Healthcare Provider Program.